bullhornfixie/three.js-journey-classic-techniques/17-particles/readme.md

 - Trigonometry branch of maths that studies relationships between side lengths and angles of triangles
 - `ElpasedTime / 2` reduces speed of animation by half
 - Each Vertex has 3 values - x, y, z
+- Lesson shows us how to animate particles using a basic technique
+- Better approach is to use shaders which will be shown in later lesson

 ### Creating Random Colors
 - A color is composed of RGB